The template

 Close and action read-back (2 min)

 Read every action item aloud: owner, action, deadline.
 Each owner verbally confirms.
 Note the topic for the next meeting if recurring.
 End at minute 25.
-The verbal read-back is the single highest-leverage habit in a thirty-minute meeting: the American Management Association found that read-aloud actions have a 71% two-week completion rate versus 42% for actions only documented in written notes.
+The verbal read-back is the single highest-leverage habit in a thirty-minute meeting: actions that are read aloud and verbally confirmed by their owners get completed far more reliably than actions left only in written notes nobody revisits.

 25/50 rationale